Photo of Joanie Calem

 Joanie’s goal in every teaching residency and performance is to share the magic of music with students/audiences, using music as a platform for community building and learning non-musical topics.
 Her programs are always interactive, providing multiple opportunities for participants to solidify their learning experience through active involvement, be it through adding on-the-spot new verses to “zipper” songs, participating in body percussion or hand movement accompaniments, as puppeteers, or acting out roles in song stories.

-Joanie is experienced in using multiple learning styles to teach inclusive classrooms and making sure that everyone has comfortable access to the learning material being shared.
-With a background in music, special education, and community building, Joanie is also sensitive to the non-academic factors that can impede children’s learning, such as learning challenges, Sensory Processing Disorder, Autism Spectrum Disorder, PTSD, ACES, etc. Joanie is able to quickly adapt her programs to incorporate the needs, personalities, and learning styles that the children and/or classrooms are presenting and adjust her program to appropriately reach those present through her music and stories.
+Joanie is experienced in using multiple learning styles to teach inclusive classrooms and to make sure that everyone has comfortable access to the learning material being shared.
+With a background in music, special education, and community building, Joanie is also sensitive to the non-academic factors that can impede children’s and elders’ learning, such as learning challenges, Sensory Processing Disorder, Autism Spectrum Disorder, PTSD, ACES, cognitive decline, dementia, arthritis and other mobility issues, etc. Joanie is able to quickly adapt her programs to incorporate the needs, personalities, and learning styles that the children, elders and/or classrooms are presenting and adjust her program to appropriately reach those present through her music and stories.
+Through the Ohio Arts Council, Joanie has taught Creative Aging percussion and ukulele classes at Stygler Commons in Gahanna, and through Arts Possible Ohio Joanie has taught at GEMS, The Graham Elementary and Middle School, and at the Juniper School.

 The award of this badge shows that the artist participated in a two-day workshop at the Center for Arts-Inspired Learning that focused on understanding arts integration, domains of youth development, behavior management, academic and fine arts standards, outcomes and indicators, and learning strategies and activities.
 The earner developed a program plan to apply these concepts in their work with students, earning a score of 75% or greater related to specific scoring criteria.